loopstudio/react-app-boilerplate/CONTRIBUTING.md

 commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the team might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise, you risk spending a lot of time working on something that the team might not want to merge into the project.